Brand System / Automotive / 1909 / 1926-present

 The 1931 Mercedes-Benz 170 moved the radiator behind a protective grille.
 Mercedes-Benz Group notes that the new cover carried the star twice: as a badge and as an ornament.
 That gave the product face a repeatable grammar of chrome frame, grille, badge, and standing star.

-Mercedes-Benz belongs in the archive because the brand made engineering status visible as a product system.
+Mercedes-Benz belongs in Grow Your Brand because the brand made engineering status visible as a product system.
 The customer did not have to wait for a brochure.
 The star, grille, radiator history, material treatment, and model-family face carried the signal first.

 For operators, the rule is plain.
 A mark becomes stronger when it sits where the promise is being judged.
 The best identity cues do not float above the product.
 They help the customer read the product faster.